preiter93/edtui/README.md

 ### `EdTUI`

 #### Overview
 `EdTUI` is a text editor widget for the [Ratatui](https://github.com/ratatui-org/ratatui) ecosystem.
 It is designed to provide a light-weight user experience inspired by Vim.
-Note that it's not intended to be a full fletched editor.

 ### Features
 - Vim-like keybindings and editing modes for efficient text manipulation.
 - Normal, Insert and Visual mode.
+- Clipboard: Uses the `arboard` clibpboard by default which allows copy pasting between the system clipboard and the editor.

 ### Keybindings
 `EdTUI` offers a set of keybindings similar to Vim.
 Here are some of the most common keybindings: